OneilGonzalez/beyondguidancevirtual/README.md

 # BasicGearsVirtual
 <img src="src/assets/basicgearvirtual_nobg.png" width="200" style="margin-right: 10px;">

+### Languages Used
-### This was created using Vite with React TSX and Vanilla JS for the frontend
+This was created using Vite with React TSX and Vanilla CSS for the frontend

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: